To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Inverness is about a three-hour train ride from Edinburgh.
 No Scotland Itinerary would be complete without a visit to the Scottish Highlands, a place that is imbued with so much history and is the true heart and soul of Scotland.
 The highlands are what make you fall in love with Scotland.
 Sure, Edinburgh is vibrant, bustling, and full of life, but the highlands are where you can feel the Scot Spirit.

-Like I mentioned above, Inverness is the heart of the highlands.
-It was an epicenter for trade for the highlands, producing wool, timber, and much more.
-It is the grounds for nearby significant battles, and an easy location to make day trips to other parts of the highlands!
+As I mentioned above, Inverness is the heart of the highlands.
+It was an epicenter for trade in the highlands, producing wool, timber, and much more.
+It is the grounds for nearby significant battles and an easy location to make day trips to other parts of the highlands!

-Culloden is a mega important part of Scottish history.
-Its the location of where thousands of Jacobites gathered for battle to return Bonnie Prince Charlie, a Stuart back on the throne.
-In the bloody history between the Scottish and the British, this is considered the final battle in the resistance of absorbing Scotland into England.
+Culloden is a mega-important part of Scottish history.
+It’s the location where thousands of Jacobites gathered for the battle to return Bonnie Prince Charlie, a Stuart, to the throne.
+In the bloody history between the Scottish and the British, this is considered the final battle in the resistance to absorbing Scotland into England.

-The politics are confusing, but what is important to know that thousands lost their lives and it was a bloody mess.
+The politics are confusing, but what is important to know is that thousands lost their lives, and it was a bloody mess.

 Outlander fans rejoice – you may be able to find your own Jamie Fraser!
-Not too far from Culloden Moor are the Clava Cairns, a 4000+-year-old burial sites and standing stones.
-There is no public transportation to the stones, so if you didn’t rent a car you will have to walk.
+Not too far from Culloden Moor are the Clava Cairns, a 4000+-year-old burial site and standing stones.
+There is no public transportation to the Stones, so if you don’t rent a car, you will have to walk.
 It takes about 30 minutes to walk to the stones from Culloden Moor and is about a 5-minute drive.

 After your adventure into history, head back to Inverness for dinner and wander around this cute little down.
 Nestled away in the highlands, Inverness has an amazing charm about it.
 Stroll along down the river ness and find yourself chatting with some locals.

-Once in Rosemarkie I wandered around the little streets and met some really cute locals.
+Once in Rosemarkie, I wandered around the little streets and met some really cute locals.
 I also visited the Rosemarkie Faerie Glen.
 A beautiful little waterfall about a 30-minute walk down a trail.
-Super cute, loads of locals walking their dogs, and when you arrive, everything seems to go silent and the world just feels energised and magical.
+It’s super cute, with loads of locals walking their dogs, and when you arrive, everything seems to go silent, and the world just feels energized and magical.

 After that fun little morning adventure, I hopped on the bus and went to Urquhart Castle.
 This castle is located right on Loch Ness and something you DEFINITELY need to do while you are visiting Inverness.
 You can almost feel the Scottish Jacobite Rebellion tensions floating in the air around you.
 You can also visit Nessieland here and take Loch Ness boat tours in search of the famous monster.